ZoinerTejada/hdinsight-docs/hdinsight-phoenix-read-write-spark.md

 ## Place hbase-site.xml on your Spark cluster
-In this step you upload the `hbase-site.xml` to the default storage within your Spark cluster and copy it to the correct location in your Spark clusters local storage.
+Upload the `hbase-site.xml` to the default storage within your Spark cluster and copy it to the correct location in your Spark cluster's local storage.

 1. Navigate to your Spark cluster using the [Azure Portal](https://portal.azure.com).
 2. Select Storage accounts.